Heart Kent: Closure

 On 26 February 2019, Global confirmed Heart Kent would be merged with sister stations in the south and south east of England by the end of the year.

-Under relaxed OFCOM requirements for local content, the station is allowed to share all programmes with another six licences located in the ITV Meridian region, which previously broadcast under three Heart stations (Solent, Sussex and Surrey and Thames Valley).
+Under relaxed OFCOM requirements for local content, the station was allowed to share all programmes with another six licences located in the ITV Meridian region, which previously broadcast under three Heart stations (Solent, Sussex and Surrey and Thames Valley).

-As of June 2019, regional output on the merged 'Heart South' station consists of a three-hour Drivetime show on weekdays, alongside local news bulletins, traffic updates and advertising.
+As of June 2019, regional output on the merged 'Heart South' station consisted of a three-hour Drivetime show on weekdays, alongside local news bulletins, traffic updates and advertising.
 Heart Kent's Whitstable studios closed with operations moving to studios at Fareham, Hampshire.
 Local breakfast and weekend shows were replaced with network programming from London.

 Heart Kent ceased local broadcasting at 7pm on 31 May 2019.
-Heart South began broadcasting regional programming on 3 June 2019.
+Heart South broadcast regional programming from 3 June 2019 until 2025 when it switched to full network service.
+Advertising remains split between east and west Kent on FM.

 Breakfast shows over the years

-For some time the station ran four breakfast shows from Whitstable - Invicta Supergold, Invicta FM (102.8 and 103.1 and in Dover on 97.0) Invicta FM Ashford (96.1) and Invicta FM Thanet (95.9).
+For some time the station ran four breakfast shows from Whitstable - Invicta Supergold, Invicta FM (102.8 and 103.1, and in Dover and Folkestone on 97.0), Invicta FM Ashford (96.1) and Invicta FM Thanet (95.9).
 The different programmes all took the same news and sports bulletins but had different presenters.

 The split FM breakfast was discontinued with the launch of The Invicta FM Morning Zoo in 1995.
 The Morning Zoo was the brainchild of then programme controller Sandy Beech.

-For a time, commercial breaks continued to be split four ways on Invicta FM, with East, West, Thanet and Ashford as sub-regions.
+For a time after the launch of the new countywide breakfast show, commercial breaks continued to be split four ways during the Drivetime show on Invicta FM; with East, West, Thanet and Ashford as the four micro-areas.